Terry Crews (Brock Stettman from "The Thanksgiving Special") used to be an American football player.

-Keep Circulating the Tapes: Wanna see the uncut version of The Power?
+Keep Circulating the Tapes: Wanna see the uncut version of The Power (you know, the one where Rigby actually says, "Now, how in the H are we gonna fix this S")?
 Only place you'll get to is on the Slack Pack DVD, as for the uncut versions of Free Cake and Meat Your Maker unless you copied it the first time you're out of luck unless you find it through illegal means.

 The Other Darrin: Jeff Bennett voiced High-Five Ghost in his first two appearances instead of Quintel.
 The only explanation for the actor change (since both Quintel and Bennett are still alive and still doing voice work for the show) is that someone thought Jeff Bennett wasn't right for the role and decided that Quintel would be better (or Bennett missed a rehearsal, Quintel took over, and a mutual agreement was made that Quintel take over for Bennett).